pygame/pygame/doc/src/sdl_constants.rst

 .. data:: BLEND_RGB_ADD

    Used for an additive blend, ignoring the per-pixel alpha value.
-The sum of the both RGB values will used for the result.
+The sum of the both RGB values will be used for the result.

 .. data:: BLEND_RGB_SUB